-An assessment should be carried out once within the first 12 hours following birth to support early expressing and then every 24 hours whilst in hospital.
-This will make sure that you are expressing effectively and provide an opportunity to address any issues or concerns.
+An assessment should be carried out once within the first 12 hours following birth, and then every 24 hours whilst in hospital.
+This will make sure that you are expressing effectively.
+It will also give you the chance to address any issues or concerns.

+Assessment (yes or no)

+Date:

+Time:

-Assessment (yes or no) Assessment (yes or no) Assessment (yes or no) Assessment (yes or no) Date: Time: Number of expressions in 24 hours At least 8 to 10 times in 24 hours, including one in the night.
+Number of expressions in 24 hours At least 8 to 10 times in 24 hours,

+including one in the night.
 Timing of expressions Timings work around lifestyle - if cluster expressing no gaps longer than 4 hours (day time) and 6 hours (night time).
 Stimulating milk ejection Uses breast massage, relaxation, skin contact and/or being close to baby.
 Photos of baby or items of clothing to stimulate oxytocin.
 Hand expression Confident with technique.
 Appropriate information provided.
 Using a breast pump Access to a breast pump.
 Effective technique including suction settings.
 Correct breast shield fit, double pumping, or switching breasts to make sure good breast drainage, use of massage/breast compression to increase flow.

-Assessment (yes or no) Assessment (yes or no) Assessment (yes or no) Assessment (yes or no) Breast condition Breast fullness that softens following expression.
+Breast condition Breast fullness that softens following expression.
 No red areas or nipple trauma.
 Milk flow Good milk flow, breasts feel soft after expression.
 Milk volumes Gradual increases in 24 hour volume at each assessment.
 See previous page for Potential amounts of expressed milk table.
-Name and signature of assessor Care Plan documented in notes?
+Name and signature of assessor Once Plan de compented in materia

+Care Plan documented in notes?
 Please note page number.